IbrahAbd/Tower-Of-Creation/README.md

 - Make sure SteamVR is running before launching!

 ## Scripts 📜
 Most of the scripts used within the game were written ourselves.
 A youtube tutorial was only used for the Drawing Recognition where the code was built upon to add extra needed functionality.

-All of the VR interactions were handled by the Unity XR interaction toolkit which allowed player interactions with the environment.
-Many of the scripts included were used such as XRGrabbable.cs and XRKnob for the twisting of the staff head.
+All of the VR interactions were handled by the Unity XR interaction toolkit which allowed player interactions within the environment.

+Many of the scripts included in this toolkit were used such as XRGrabbable.cs for grabbing objects and XRKnob.cs for the twisting of the staff head.

 ### Drawing Recognition
 https://www.youtube.com/watch?v=GRSOrkmasMM